fsrattenborg/XDStrategy/README.md

 ## Input files
 - XD masterfile.
-- Instructions file (standard sequence writte by the script).
+- Instructions file (standard sequence written by the script).
 - Constraint files (optional).
     - Will be included using INCLUDE commands.